marcusmunch/dotadump/README.md

 # DotaTools
-DotaTools is a set of python scripts that lets you output different information from the OpenDota API to separate files.
-It requires a config.cfg file that currently needs to be manually generated, but later on there will be a separate script to set up DotaTools for different users etc., since it is intended for automated runs on e.g. a Raspberry Pi.
+DotaTools is a set of Python scripts that lets you output different information from the OpenDota API to separate files.
+It requires only little setup (edit details in one(!) file) and no Python skills at all.

+### Requirements:

+In order to get anything, you must get OpenDota to read your match details.
+For this, you will need to go into Dota 2's Settings -> Options -> Advanced options -> Social and switch 'Expose Public Match Data' on.

+After this, you will need:

+- Python (2.7), obviously.
+- ...to log onto OpenDota (regularly*), as it only registers matches played within the last week of your latest login (forever if you donate - it's worth it!).
+- Your Steam32 ID.
+This is found as a string of numbers in the link to your profile on OpenDota _OR_ your 'Friend ID' on your profile in the Dota 2 client.
+- Optional: Access to an FTP server in order to upload your generated file(s).

 ## How to set up DotaTools
 Within the main folder you'll find `settings_example.py`.
 Edit this file with your FTP logon credentials and your settings and remove the `_example` from the file name, giving you `settings.py`.